 - 1. Reviews with the external auditors, their audit plan, evaluation of the accounting controls, audit reports and any matters which the external auditors wish to discuss; - 2.
 Reviews with the internal auditors, the scope and the results of internal audit function and their evaluation of the overall internal control systems; - 3.
 Reviews the quarterly, half-yearly and full-year results, and annual financial statements, including announcements to Shareholders and the SGX-ST prior to submission to the Board; - 4.
-Makes recommendations to the Board on the appointment of external auditors, their remuneration and reviews the cost effectiveness, independence and objectivity of the external auditors. - 5.
-Reviews Interested Person Transactions (IPT) that may arise within the Company and the Group to ensure compliance with Chapter 9 of the SGX-ST's Listing Manual and to ensure that the terms of such transactions are: - based on normal commercial terms: and - not prejudicial to the interests of the Shareholders of the Company

-- 6 Reports actions and minutes of the AC meetings to the Board with such recommendations as the AC considers appropriate; and - Reviews reports received, if any, pursuant to the provisions of the Company's Whistle-blowing Policy and 7. undertakes the proceedings as prescribed.
+Makes recommendations to the Board on the appointment of external auditors, their remuneration and reviews the cost effectiveness, independence and objectivity of the external auditors; - 5.
+Reviews interested person transactions that may arise within the Company and the Group to ensure compliance with Chapter 9 of the SGX-ST's Listing Manual and to ensure that the terms of such transactions are: - on normal commercial terms; and - not prejudicial to the interests of the Company and its minority Shareholders; - 6.
+Reports actions and minutes of the AC meetings to the Board with such recommendations as the AC considers appropriate; and - 7.
+Reviews reports received, if any, pursuant to the provisions of the Company's Whistle-blowing Policy and undertakes the proceedings as prescribed.